Skip to contents

 Custom providers

-You can use esp_get_tiles() to get tiles of any other
+You can use esp_get_tiles() to get tiles from other providers, for example OpenStreetMap:

 osm_spec <- list(